sourachakra/SCoSPARC/README.md

-# Self-supervised co-salient object detection via feature correspondences at multiple scales
+# [ECCV 2024] Self-supervised co-salient object detection via feature correspondences at multiple scales
 This repository contains codes and results for the paper:

 > [**Self-supervised co-salient object detection via